-Pettah is really cool and I wish I had ventured around this district more on foot.
-It is well known as the shopping area with large marketplace.
+Pettah is one of the really interesting neighbourhoods in Colombo and I wish I had ventured around this district more on foot.
+It is well known as the shopping area with a large marketplace.
 It is also the home of the beautiful Jami Ul-Alfar Mosque.
 Our guide told us that it was inspired by the colour and shape of a pomegranate.
 I’m not sure if that is true or not but I love pomegranates and I am obsessed with this Mosque.
-It was so elegant and could be seen blocks away, peaking out above the bazaars that lined the streets.
+It was so elegant and could be seen blocks away, peeking out above the bazaars that lined the streets.

 Colombo 10 – Maradana

 Maradana has a lot of local colleges and a large railway station.
 It also has the oldest Hindu temple in Colombo called Sri Kailawasanathan.
 When I saw it, I could not get over the colours and the detail work of the exterior.
 Something I really enjoyed about Colombo was seeing all the different religious structures.
 You could walk around and see Mosques, Buddhist temples, Hindu Temples, Churches for many different religious sects, and I believe they also have a synagogue.
 I’m not personally a very religious person yet I can appreciate that they have places for many different people to worship as Sri Lanka itself is a very diverse country.

 Ok first, I can’t lie, that name makes me feel very uncomfortable.
 This area is now populated by large hotels and shopping centres.
 The gentrification is evident as they are constantly taking down the historical Victorian-style buildings and replacing them with larger, more modern complexes.
 I wouldn’t be surprised if the skyline changes completely in the next couple of years.